blackpill/tesla-display/_pages/gmap.md

 <img src="/assets/img/phone-screen.png" width="540px">
 </p>
 After setting, click the start button of Tesla Display.
 Choose "Phone screen".
 After a moment, the phone screen starts mirroring.
-Then open the web browser of Tesla EV, access the URL "https://td9.cc:7777".
+Then open the web browser of Tesla EV, access the URL <span style="color:blue">https://td9.cc:7777</span>.
 Now we can see the phone screen in the web browser.
 ## 5. Using the Google Map app
 <p style="text-align: center;">
 <img src="/assets/img/gmap-on-screen.jpg" width="540px">